yehia67/documentation/iot/0.1/how-to-guides/get-started-with-microcontrollers.md

 - nRF52832 breakout board by SparkFun
 - nRF52 development kit
-- nRF52832 micro development kit- nRF52832 USB dongle
+- nRF52832 micro development kit
-- nRF52832 module + nrf52832 minimum test board (Used in these tutorials)
+- nRF52832 module + nRF52832 minimum test board (Used in these tutorials)

     :::info:
     Make sure that the development board does not have half pin holes.